 Nacpan Beach is a 4-km strip of powdery paradise north of El Nido town proper.
-The coconut lined beach faces a small cove next to Base Bay.
+The coconut-lined beach faces a small cove next to Base Bay.
 The stretch runs southward to meet its twin — Calitang Beach.
 Together, they form a cape that sticks out to the sea that can get rough without warning.
-A small, palm crowned, grass-covered hill marks the spot where the two ivory beaches meet.
+A small, palm-crowned, grass-covered hill marks the spot where the two ivory beaches meet.
 Small islands dotting the bay can also be seen clearly from the beach.

 Nearest Airport: El Nido has its own airport but most flights from Manila depart and land in Puerto Princesa.

 How to get there: From Puerto Princesa, travel by bus or van to El Nido town proper.
 Roro bus costs P380 and takes 6-7 hours.
 Day tours to Nacpan Beach are offered by many resorts and tour operators in town.
-Standard rate is P1500 for tricycles, good for up to 4 pax; and P3000 for vans, good for up to 12 pax.
+The standard rate is P1500 for tricycles, good for up to 4 pax; and P3000 for vans, good for up to 12 pax.

 Where to stay: For your convenience, it is still best to stay at a hotel/resort in El Nido Town Proper where you will have access to most restaurants and other tour operators.
-Most tourists go to Nacpan Beach on a day trip only and returns to the town proper by end of day.
+Most tourists go to Nacpan Beach on a day trip only and return to the town proper by end of the day.

 Where to eat: Kyla’s Cocina is a paluto-type restaurant just a few yards from the shore.
 Be sure to make a stop and reserve on your way to the beach so they could prepare while you enjoy the beach.

 Don’t miss: The stunning view of the two beaches from the top of the hill at the end of the cove.
 It’s a short but rather steep slope that can be conquered easily.
 It’s the most popular viewpoint in the area.
 Don’t forget to bring your trusty camera!